pmlmodelling/postprocess_data/README.md

 var2 = mapped_var2
 ```

+Additional config example files can be found in the `config` folder.

 ### Running the Processor

 To run the processor, execute `main.py` with the path to your configuration file: